 (f) Legal guardian.

-(ii) At least one of the following conditions applies:
+(ii) At least one of the following conditions applies to at least one child who is being considered in the placement request:

-(a) The child is under two years of age.
+(a) The child is four years of age or younger.

 (b) The child is in an emergency shelter.

-(c) The child has spent a substantial amount of time in the home of the parent or relative.
+(c) The child has spent a substantial amount of time in the home of the parent or relative who is the potential placement resource.

-(E) Upon approval by the receiving state or territory as evidenced by a signed JFS 01661 indicating that the placement may be made, the PCSA holding custody of the child shall:
+(E) Upon approval by the receiving state or territory as evidenced by a signed JFS 01661 (ICPC 100A) indicating that the placement may be made, the PCSA holding custody of the child shall:

 (1) Make arrangements for the child to travel to the receiving state.